Babarm/cis422-project1/docs/DeveloperGuide.md

 We are using 2 main branches.

 1. `master`
     * This is our production branch.
-Everthing that has been tested is put here for release.
+Everything that has been tested is put here for release.

 2. `dev`
     * This is our development branch.
 All feature branches get merged here for testing.